lonfarr/puzzling_python/README.md

 # Acknowledgements and Inspirations

-I'd like to call out several locations where I learned about these quirks.
-While I do try to recognize them in the individual posts, I want to have a full list here along side the code to direct people to these interesting resources.
+I'd like to call out several locations where I learned about these quirks or other useful tools.

 - [wtfpython GitHub](https://github.com/satwikkansal/wtfpython)
   - A great GitHub (much greater than this one) with many examples.
 The readme is heavily detailed and you don't really even need to look at the code in the repo.
 A lot of my more detailed puzzles/examples were inspired by these relatively simple examples.